StatCan/gatekeeper-policies/pod-security-policy/deny-employee-only-features/README.md

 ## Employee-Only Features Policy

-Applies to Pod objects
+Applies to Pod and Notebook objects

-Checks `state.aaw.statcan.gc.ca/non-employee-users` set in Pod and container image to allow/deny Pod object to be created
+Checks `state.aaw.statcan.gc.ca/non-employee-users` label set in both Pod and Notebook objects and container image to allow/deny Pod and Notebook objects to be created

-### Label Set in Pod
+### Label Set in Pod and Notebook

 `state.aaw.statcan.gc.ca/non-employee-users: "true"` and SAS image --> deny